DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Because no data is available, contraindications to afamelanotides include:

 Afamelanotide (Scenesse®) comes as a white rod approximately 1.7 cm in length and 1.5 mm in diameter.
-It contains 16 mg of afamelanotide and is implanted under the skin, usually around your hip.
-It should be inserted by a specialist physician every 2 months, prior to and during increased sunlight exposure (eg summer).
+It contains 16 mg of afamelanotide and is implanted under the skin, usually around the hip.
+It should be inserted by a specialist physician every 2 months, prior to and during increased sunlight exposure (eg, summer).
 It is recommend to have three implants per year, with a maximum of four per year.

 The patient is asked to wait for 30 minutes in case of allergic reaction to it.